 With IOI 2021 also conducted online as with IOI 2020, Teams will be required to prepare Contestant PCs and run Contestant VMs in order to participate in the competition.
-The IOI 2021 Contestant PC Manual specifies requirements, preparations, setup, testing, and operating procedures for the Contestant PC.
+The IOI 2021 Contestant PC Manual specifies requirements, preparations, setup and testing for the Contestant PC.
 This page is an update from the IOI 2020 edition.

 More information and other updates will be published on this page in due course.

 24 Jun 2021: Please ignore the part of the new FFmpeg command for screen recording.
 The Screen Recording Procedures have been refreshed as a result.

 23 Jun 2021: Screen Recording Procedures updated - the command to record your PC's screen has a new argument (please read!).
 Also, TLs/DLs do not need to inform the HTC when they are checking in on their contestants' PC to see the status of FFmpeg, but only when they are restarting FFmpeg upon detection that it has stopped for any reason.

 21 Jun 2021: Updated the IOI 2021 Contest Operations Manual to reflect the changes in schedule for Contest Day 1 and 2.

 19 Jun 2021: Added the IOI 2021 Contest VM Manual, which was previously found only inside the VM.
 For matters regarding the VM, including setting up and backing up your data, please refer to this document.